QuantEcon/lecture-python-intro/lectures/business_cycle.md

 One example is domestic credit to the private sector by banks in the UK.

-Note that the credit level expands rapidly in the period of economic expansion, and stagnates or decreased after recessions
+Note that the credit level expands rapidly in the period of economic expansion, and stagnates or even contracts after recessions

 ```{code-cell} ipython3
 private_credit = wb.data.DataFrame('FS.AST.PRVT.GD.ZS',['GBR'], labels=True)